Norwalk, Ohio, United States of America: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Take care to get the correct type.
-Many adapters that you can buy are simply plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types A and B. Ensure that you choose the right kind.
+The vast majority of adapters on sale are simply plugs and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one is sufficent for most locations.

-If you see the Firelands Museum, wear museum-appropriate clothing and take:
+If you go to the Firelands Museum, wear museum-appropriate clothing and take:

 May